 1. Introduction 1

 A 'complete overhaul' of a system 'no longer fit for purpose' 1

 Brief overview of the Bill 1

+Current status of the Bill 2

-2. Structure of the Bill 2
+2. Structure of the Bill as introduced at Stage 1 2

-Documentation accompanying the Bill 2
+Documentation accompanying the Bill 3

-3. Purpose and intended effect of the Bill 3
+3. Purpose and intended effect of the Bill, as introduced at Stage 1 3

 Three overarching objectives 3

-Overarching objective A: A unified legislative framework 3
+Overarching objective A: A unified legislative framework 4

 Overarching objective B: An integrated, collaborative process with early, timely and effective interventions 7

-3. 4.
-5. 6.
 Overarching objective C: A fair and transparent system 10

 Cross-cutting core aims 11

 4. The 2015 draft Bill 13

-5. Powers to make subordinate legislation 17
+5 .
+Powers to make subordinate legislation, as of the Bill's introduction a t Stag

+1

-6. Consideration of other options and financial implications 17
+6. Consideration of other options and financial implications of the Bill, a introduced at Stage 1

-Options appraisal 17
+Options appraisal

-Financial implications 18
+Financial implications

 7. The Additional Learning Needs Code 22

 Relevant provisions within the Bill 23

 The draft Code's eight principles 23

 Role of the ALNCo 24

 Definition of ALN 24

 Identifying / assessing for ALN 26

 Decision that a learners does not have ALN 27

 Responsibility for an IDP 28

-5. Timescales 29
+Timescales 29

 Content of IDPs 29

-Multi-agency working 30
+Multi-agency working 29

-Local authorities' arrangements for a fairer and more transparent system
+Local authorities' arrangements for a fairer and more transparent system 30

 Other chapters within the draft Code 31

 8. Implementation 32

 Consultation on transition arrangements 32

-Additional funding 32
+Additional funding 33